Blacklash Cavalier King Charles Spaniels

 Hi, I'm Erica D.

 Welcome to Blacklash Cavalier King Charles Spaniels!
 We breed Cavaliers for temperament, good health and for the ongoing improvement of the breed.
 Our foundation dogs at Blacklash were carefully selected to ensure healthy bloodlines.
-We follow international best practice health protocols and our breeding dogs are screened and cleared for hereditary heart and eye diseases.
+We follow international best practice health protocols and our breeding dogs are screened and cleared by Veterinary specialists for hereditary heart and eye diseases.
 All our dogs are raised in our family home to be both confident and well-adjusted, whether they are destined for a performance career or a pet home.
-We also compete with our dogs in the conformation ring at both all breeds and speciality shows in Tasmania and interstate.
+We also compete with our dogs in the conformation ring at both all breeds and specialty shows in Tasmania and interstate.

 Vet Approved Criteria